inbo/inbo-pyutils/library/README.md

 ### Introduction

 The main driver to develop the `enRIScher` module, was to automatically add the gdrive link of bibliographic references in an existing RIS file.
-Besides, some particularities about the import/export of RIS files in endnote are handled as well (split of multiple URL's in a single UR field, provide default ST fields).
+Besides, some particularities about the import/export of RIS files in endnote can be handled as well (split of multiple URL's in a single UR field, provide default ST fields).

 ### Aim